AditiSharma232007/virtual-mouse-and-keyboard/README.md

 - Use a bright room and keep your hand fully visible.
 - Keep your palm facing the camera.
 - Start slowly.
-Pinches intentionally have a short cooldown so one gesture does not spam clicks or letters.
+Pinches intentionally have a short cooldown, so one gesture does not spam clicks or letters.
 - On Windows, your first run may ask for camera permission.
 - Keep `Windows: off` while practicing.
 Turn it on with `w` only when you actually want gestures to control your real mouse/keyboard.